RyotaUshio/obsidian-pdf-plus/README.md

 - **Show a popover preview of PDF internal links by hover+command/ctrl**: See [below](#css-customization) for advanced CSS customization.
 - **Enable history navigation for PDF internal links**: When enabled, clicking the "navigate back" (left arrow) button will take you back to the page you were originally viewing before clicking on an internal link in the PDF file.
+- **Show a popover preview of PDF internal links by hover+command/ctrl**
+- **Copy PDF link as Obsidian link**: (Requires custom right-click menu enabled) In the PDF viewer, right-click a PDF-embedded link and then click "Copy PDF link as Obsidian link".
+It will copy the PDF link as an Obsidian link that you can paste into markdown files.
+Clicking the pasted link will take you to the same destination as the original PDF link.
+- **"Copy link to current page view" command**: Running this command while viewing a PDF file will copy a link, clicking which will open the PDF file at the current scroll position and zoom level.
+- **Paste copied link to a text selection in a PDF file**: (Requires custom right-click menu & PDF editing enabled) After copying a link by the above actions, you can "paste" it to a selection in PDF to create a PDF internal link.
+To do this, right-click the selection and click "Paste copied link to selection".

 ### Opening links to PDF files